YKRoshan/PE5_Java/README.md

 # PE5_Java
-It Contains java PE5 solutions and tests.
+It contains java PE5 solutions and tests.